About the Divemaster / Research Internship

 - Conducting recreational and research dive briefings

-- Organizing a search and recovery project and a deep dive
+- Organising a search and recovery and how to conduct a deep dive

 **You may be able to get college credit for the Divemaster course – ask your instructor and professor for more details**

-The project runs 7 days a week and all interns are entitled to 1 day off per week or 4 days off per month.
-These days can be accumulated if you require a few days off in a row.
+The project runs 6 days a week and all interns are entitled to 1 day off per week or 4 days off per month.

 Your first few weeks are dedicated to dive, methodology, and fish ID training and workshops.
 Each practical task is paired with a workshop where you will receive in depth training with an instructor before applying this knowledge in the field.